• 14 June 2023

 Why the Green Score?

-We can just say that our products are sustainable, but that is not enough.
+Saying that our products are sustainable, is not enough.
 It is - especially in this day and age - extremely important to be clear about aspects such as origin, raw material and recyclability.
 Not only do we want that ourselves, but that is also what the industry and customers ask of us.
-With a clear tool such as the Green Score you can see all relevant information about the sustainability of the product at a glance.
+With the Green Score you can see all relevant information about the sustainability of the product at a glance.
 This will also help you make a choice.

 We hope that other parties in the industry will also think about this, so that we can take real steps together and offer products that are as sustainable as possible.
 If we can improve the bottom (i.e. the products that now only have 1 or 2 leaves), the top will eventually also improve and we will move further and further in the right direction.